emitanaka/master/README.md

 <blockquote>
 ET:  Week 6 Fri is 11th Sep, Week 12 Fri is 6th Nov, Week 13 Fri is 13th Nov?
 </blockquote>
+I will double check with Denni and make them correct!

 + 10 Min Presentation